jazzyj123/pyclearpass/README.md

 login = ClearPassAPILogin(server="https://yourserver.network.local:443/api",granttype="client_credentials",
 clientsecret="myclientsecretexample", clientid="myclientidexample", verify_ssl=False)
 ```
-Find an API you want to use, by prefixing  ```api```  in your IDE and intellisense will show the available APIs available.
+Find an API you want to use, by prefixing  ```Api```  in your IDE and intellisense will show the available APIs available.
 Each of the top level API category names are available as a module.
-Once you have chosen a specifc API to use, for example apiPolicyElements, it will show you the available methods if you suffix a . to the command - ```apiPolicyElements.```
+Once you have chosen a specifc API to use, for example ApiPolicyElements, it will show you the available methods if you suffix a . to the command - ```ApiPolicyElements.```

 The example below prints the roles available within the clearpass server.
 ```